INTRODUCTION

 As described on the Arts Council website, “Creative Schools is a flagship initiative of the Creative Ireland Programme to enable the creative potential of every child.
 It is led by the Arts Council in partnership with the Department of Education and Skills and the Department of Culture, Heritage and the Gaeltacht.”

-With children at its core, the programme seeks to “establish a range of collaborative opportunities for schools and will develop and strengthen the relationships between schools and the broader cultural and community infrastructure within which they operate.”
+With The Voice of the Child at its core, the programme seeks to “establish a range of collaborative opportunities for schools and will develop and strengthen the relationships between schools and the broader cultural and community infrastructure within which they operate.”

 For my first two years on the programme, I was assigned to three primary schools in the Louth/Meath area.
-In 2020 I the work with those schools concluded and I began work with a mix of primary and secondary schools in Dublin, Fingal and Monaghan.
+Since then I have continued with a mix of primary and secondary schools in Dublin, Fingal, Meath and Monaghan.
 I have been privileged to meet and work with hundreds of children, young people and their teachers, as each of these schools has built gradually towards self-sufficiency as creative hubs in which children are encouraged to understand and then make decisions about their own artistic and creative lives.
 In the course of this work I have connected with a number of visual and musical artists who have in turn taken up residencies within the schools.

 In November 2019, I accompanied teacher Marietta Graham Reynolds and artist Pamela Whitaker to the National Arts in Education Portal day at NUI Galway where we presented and led a workshop based on the methods developed with the children at Tullyallen NS.